laisgrossel/laisgrossel.github.io/_talks/Magnispina_VIICLA.md

 location: "Bogotá, Colombia"
 ---

-You can check more about this work acessing our publication [here](http://laisgrossel.github.io/files/Grossel-et-al_2024.pdf)
+You can check more about this work [here](http://laisgrossel.github.io/files/Grossel-et-al_2024.pdf) More about the conference [here](https://viiclaracnologia.wixsite.com/viicla?lang=en)